-Default after completing a COVID-19 payment deferral UPDATED Jun.
-10, 2020, Jul.
-15, 2020
+Default after completing a COVID-19 payment deferral

-If the borrower becomes 60 days delinquent within 6 months of the COVID-19 related payment deferral's effective date and the servicer is unable to achieve QRPC, then the servicer must evaluate the borrower for a Fannie Mae Flex Modification in accordance with the reduced eligibility criteria in the table below and if eligible, offer the Flex Modification to the borrower no later than the 75th day of delinquency.
+If the borrower becomes 60 days delinquent within 6 months of the COVID-19 related payment deferral's effective date, then the servicer must evaluate the borrower for a Fannie Mae Flex Modification in accordance with the reduced eligibility criteria in the table below and if eligible, offer the Flex Modification to the borrower no later than the 75th day of delinquency.
 The servicer is not required to

-- receive a complete BRP from the borrower, or - have previously solicited the borrower for a workout option.
+- achieve QRPC, - receive a complete BRP from the borrower, or - have previously solicited the borrower for a workout option.